by Sushrita Acharjee.

 You can download the resource here:

 War photography disturbs by exhibiting spectacular examples of how war dismembers and shatters bodies and space, breaks apart and eviscerates our familiar world.
-In 1938 British author Virginia Woolf wrote in her book-length essay Three Guineas, in the context of the imminent World War II, that ‘not to be pained by these pictures, not to recoil from them, not to strive to abolish what causes this havoc, this carnage, is a failure of imagination, of empathy’.[i]
-American author, activist and filmmaker Susan Sontag is of the opinion that in the modern times, war photography makes people aware of other people’s pain from a distance: ‘Photographs of an atrocity may give rise to opposing responses: a call for peace; a cry for revenge; or simply the bemused awareness, continually restocked by photographic information, that terrible things happen.’[ii]
-Professor and former journalist Barbie Zelizer observes that ‘combining the cool mechanics of the camera with the hot passions of wartime, (war photographs) offer visual statements about circumstances much of the world prefers not to see’.[iii]
+In 1938, Virginia Woolf wrote in her book-length essay Three Guineas, in the context of the imminent World War II, that ‘not to be pained by these pictures, not to recoil from them, not to strive to abolish what causes this havoc, this carnage, is a failure of imagination, of empathy.’[i]
+Author, activist and filmmaker Susan Sontag is of the opinion that in the modern times, war photography makes people aware of other people’s pain from a distance: ‘Photographs of an atrocity may give rise to opposing responses: a call for peace; a cry for revenge; or simply the bemused awareness, continually restocked by photographic information, that terrible things happen.’[ii]
+Professor and former journalist, Barbie Zelizer, observes that ‘combining the cool mechanics of the camera with the hot passions of wartime, (war photographs) offer visual statements about circumstances much of the world prefers not to see.’[iii]
 Apart from these significant contributions, war photography also leads one to reconsider the politics of who the photographer is, what her stance is and what object she is gazing at through the lens and how.

-Eminent Bangladeshi photographer Shahidul Alam was only a teenager during the Liberation War, but he contributed largely to curating a rich archive of war photographs in collaboration with Drik Picture Library.
-His book Birth Pangs of a Nation also comprises a large collection of rare photographs of the 1971 war.
+Eminent Bangladeshi photographer, Shahidul Alam, was only a teenager during the Liberation War but he contributed largely to curating a rich archive of war photographs in collaboration with Drik Picture Library.
+His book Birth Pangs of a Nation also comprises a large collection of rare photographs of the 1971 War.
 At Drik, he preserved many vintage photographs of the war without even retouching them.
-In collaboration with London’s Autograph ABP, Alam curated an exhibition in London titled Bangladesh 1971, where some of the most appalling images of the war were exhibited, for instance, Naibuddin Ahmed’s photograph of one woman amongst the quarter million who were sexually violated during the war. [vii]
+In collaboration with London’s Autograph ABP, Alam curated an exhibition in London titled Bangladesh 1971 where some of the most appalling images of the war were exhibited, for instance, Naibuddin Ahmed’s photograph of one woman among the quarter million who were sexually violated during the war. [vii]

 Chhobi Mela International Festival of Photography, arranged by Shahidul Alam and his associates biennially, has exhibited over the years a large number of war photographs.
 In the 10th edition, several striking photographs taken by Rashid Talukder were displayed; one of those was the photograph of a dismembered human head in the Royer Bazar brick field where Bangladeshi intellectuals were murdered by the West Pakistani Army in an onslaught.
 Talukder, who was a founder of the Bangladesh Photojournalists’ Association, was working with the newspaper The Daily Ittefaq during 1971.

 Notwithstanding severe restriction of press freedom, Talukder showed exceptional courage in travelling to many war-ravaged areas to take photographs.
 Not only did he take photographs of the death and destruction caused by the Pakistani Army and the irreparable damage, trauma and pain inflicted on the land and its people, he documented their moments of glory too.
-Talukder’s achievement however rests in documenting the plight of the millions of dispossessed, uprooted Bangladeshi people fleeing the West Pakistani Army and migrating to India.
-His photographs immortalise their predicament and give them visibility even half a century later.
+Talukder’s achievement, however, rests in documenting the plight of the millions of dispossessed, uprooted Bangladeshi people fleeing the West Pakistani Army and migrating to India.
+His photographs immortalize their predicament and give them visibility even half a century later.

-Amongst acclaimed Bangladeshi photographers who contributed greatly to the corpus of Liberation War photography, Sayeeda Khanom plays an indispensable role.
-Being the first professional female photographer of Bangladesh, she broke the barriers of gender roles in the male-governed field of photojournalism and documented many significant moments from the 1971 war.
-She visited training camps and shot the activities of the Liberation Army’s female wings on her camera.
-In her photographs, the brave feats of women warriors in the war are eternalised.
+Among acclaimed Bangladeshi photographers who contributed greatly to the corpus of Liberation War photography, Sayeeda Khanom plays an indispensable role.
+Being the first professional female photographer of Bangladesh, she broke the barriers of gender roles in the male-governed field of photojournalism and documented many significant moments from the 1971 War.
+She visited training camps and shot the activities of the Liberation army’s female wings on her camera.
+In her photographs, the brave feats of women warriors in the war are eternalized.